PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-08 13:50:45
+Last updated: 2024-04-08 13:51:53
-Random Quote: Watch a sunrise at least once a day. - Phil Dunphy
+Random Quote: We all wanted to be loved by a man incapable of giving love. - Number Five